Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 Use the same size boxes to make them easier to stack and go through.
 You should stack the same sizes on top of the same sizes for the best fit and most efficient use of space.
 It’s kind of like Tetris, but way less fun.

 Avoid buying new boxes from big stores like Home Depot as these will have a hefty price tag.
-Your best bet if you are willing to pay for boxes is to look on Craigslist for someone who has recently moved and selling theirs for a low price, sometimes they are even listed free to the first person who shows up.
-If you are resourceful you can typically find free ones from grocery stores, liquor stores, and thrift stores but make sure they are in good enough condition to use.
+Your best bet if you are willing to pay for boxes is to look on Craigslist, Facebook Marketplace, or NextDoor for someone who has recently moved and selling theirs for a low price, sometimes they are even listed free to the first person who shows up.
+If you are resourceful you can typically find free ones from grocery stores, liquor stores, and the backs of thrift stores but make sure they are in good enough condition to use.
 They should have all of their flaps and have no tears or spills inside of them.
 Don’t take ones which smell bad.

 Call your utility companies ahead of time

 Evaluate your inventory

 What will you be moving vs. getting rid of?
 It’s easier to sell, donate, or throw things away before you move or pay someone to move them so this is the preferred option provided you have the time to do so.
 Sell unwanted items on eBay or Craigslist prior to your move – this can take up to 6 weeks.
 Decide what you will do if these items don’t sell – will you donate them or throw them away?